 Looking for the best mattress to fit your lifestyle?
-You're not alone.
-Thousands of people search for "how to find the best mattress" every single day.
-It's not the kind of decision you want to take lightly.
+You're not alone and it's not the kind of decision you want to take lightly.
 Purchasing a mattress means making a big investment in a product that's going to directly impact your quality of life.
 You'll spend a third of your next decade or so on the mattress you choose.
-So you need to find the best mattress for you that fits your comfort, your shopping priorities, and your budget.
+So you need to find the right mattress for you that fits your comfort, your shopping priorities, and your budget.

 This guide will walk you through the types of mattresses you can expect to find--from traditional innerspring options to memory foam, pillow top designs, organic options, box springs, beds for kids, and even nontraditional Japanese futon styles--so you'll have the information you need to make find the top mattresses for your home.